ahvonenj/circuitry/README.md

 ![](https://github.com/ahvonenj/circuitry/blob/master/circ.png?raw=true)

-2D "circuit" simulator.
+Circuitry is a 2D "circuit" simulator

-Trying to make something similar to:
+It tries to be / become something similar, but standalone, to:

 - Minecraft's redstone system
 - Garry's mods wiremod